bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 ### Xamarin

-Most of the Xamarin stacks are upgraded every weekend, so the only stack which is affected by a long term support and deprecation policy is the **Xamarin Stable LTS (long term support)** stack.
+Most of the Xamarin stacks are upgraded **every weekend**, so the only stack which is affected by a long term support and deprecation policy is the **Xamarin Stable LTS (long term support)** stack.

 We upgrade the Xamarin Stable LTS stack when we roll out the first Xamarin updates built on a new Xcode major version.
 What we do actually is that we keep the last Xamarin Stable (non LTS) stack built on the previous / last Xcode major version.

-{% include message_box.html type="example" title="My message" content="
-**Example:** when the first **Xamarin Stable** (non LTS) stack (built on Xcode 9) was released, we upgraded the **Xamarin Stable LTS** stack to the one built on the latest Xcode 8 version.
+{% include message_box.html type="example" title="Example for updating an Xamarin Stable LTS update" content=" When the first **Xamarin Stable** **(non LTS)** stack (built on Xcode 9) was released, we upgraded the **Xamarin Stable LTS** stack to the one built on the latest Xcode 8 version.
 "%}

 This means that the Xamarin Stable LTS stack is **supported for about 1 year**, in sync with Xcode major version releases.